 - Peace and development

-SIPRI would like to congratulate the World Food Programme (WFP) on being awarded the 2015 Nobel Peace Prize.
+SIPRI would like to congratulate the World Food Programme (WFP) on being awarded the 2020 Nobel Peace Prize.

 SIPRI mourns the passing of former SIPRI Director Frank Barnaby (United Kingdom), who died on 1 August 2020 at the age of 92.

 The Stockholm International Peace Research Institute is pleased to announce the appointment of Joakim Vaverka as its new Deputy Director.
 He will assume his post on 1 September 2020.